jcarlosglx/SparkReport/README.md

     "y" : [\'AAPL\'],
     "x" : [\'Date\']
 }

-Since all params are list, you send more than one, and of course you will receive each graphic with the params
+Since all params are list, you can send more than one, and of course you will receive each graphic for each param
 #### Optionals params:
 - Graphics
   * Histogram